Azghand

-Azghand (ازغند) (Note: Also known as Azghaneh, Azhand, and Azqand) is a village in Azghand Rural District of Shadmehr District, Mahvelat County, Razavi Khorasan province, Iran.
+Azghand (ازغند) (Note: Also known as Azghaneh, Azhand, and Azqand) is a village in Azghand Rural District of Shadmehr District in Mahvelat County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,313 in 402 households.
 The following census in 2011 counted 1,108 people in 406 households.
-The 2016 census measured the population of the village as 1,280 people in 440 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,280 people in 440 households, the most populous in its rural district.